XueruFan/ASD-Project/README.md

 **SM-Analysis 3.
 Indepentent clustering analysis on CABIC**

 We performed spectral clustering on CABIC as did on ABIDE, to evaluate the consistency of cluster ID compare to predicting the cluster with ABIDE classifier.
+These scripts have the samiliar functions as in `Step 7` and `Step 8`.

 - `SM-Analysis3/do_Clustering_CABIC.R`
 - `SM-Analysis3/plot_Clusters_CABIC.R`
 - `SM-Analysis3/compare_ClusterID.R`
+- `SM-Analysis3/statistic_Correlations_Clusters.R`
+- `SM-Analysis3/compare_Correlations_Clusters.R`
+- `SM-Analysis3/plot_Correlations_Clusters.R`

 **SM-Analysis 4.
 Clustering analysis on NYU site only**